LaxminarayanJena/GroovyScripting/README.md

   ### Difference between array list and linked list <br />

-	Array list is faster for iteration compared to linked list Array list is slower for adding and removing of elements compared to linked list
+	Array list is faster for iteration compared to linked list Array list is slower for adding and removing of elements compared to linked list.

+Manipulation with ArrayList is slow because it internally uses an array.
+If any element is removed from the array, all the bits are shifted in memory.Manipulation with LinkedList is faster than ArrayList because it uses a doubly linked list, so no bit shifting is required in memory.

 ### List
 List is an interface and an ordered collection it maintains the insertion order and allow duplicate values